paswan1995/Kubernetes-K8s-/k8s-day5.md

 init-container:
 ---------------
+  * Init containers in Kubernetes (k8s) are specialized containers that run before the main application containers within a pod start7.
+They perform initialization tasks, setting up prerequisites, configuring dependencies, or preparing the environment for the main containers

   * These containers are created in a sequential order before the main containers.
 These containers are used to do configuration. init containers are supposed to be running for a finite time.
 Main containers are created after init containers have finished executing

 ephmeral containers: